-- Third parties must be responsible for the timeliness and completeness of the reports back to physician practices.
-Though a summary report is desirable, practices must have the ability to drill down into areas of interest and have full access to applicable data, methods, and results.
+- Entities that have collected data for quality or performance measurement purposes should allow real-time access to these data by the originating physician practices.
+Though a summary report is desirable, practice must have the ability to drill down into areas of interest with full access to applicable data, methods, and results.

 - Risk and severity issues must be considered in data analyses to maximize the value of quality and performance data and resultant reports.

-(2004) (2009 COD)
+(2004) (2019 COD)